 - ✓ I will Review the generic Risk Assessment that is provided by all MPA members so as to make it site specific.
-Speak to the Plant Supervisor for a copy of the companies own risk assessment template - 2. ✓ I will Record any additional risks and take any additional precautions required. - 3.
-VI will Complete a Risk Assessment and obtain necessary paperwork and authorisation from the plant supervisor - 4. ✓ I will Park vehicle in a designated area, agreed with the Plant Supervisor.
+Speak to the Plant Supervisor for a copy of the companies own risk assessment template - 2.
+VI will Record any additional risks and take any additional precautions required. - 3.
+V I will Consider whether external cleaning systems could be used - 4. ✓ I will Complete a Risk Assessment and obtain necessary paperwork and authorisation from the plant supervisor - 5.
+VI will Park vehicle in a designated area, agreed with the Plant Supervisor.
 Lock the cab and retain the keys on the person.
-If more than one person is working on the drum, a key box should be used. - 5.
-VI will Switch off the Truckmixer, apply the handbrake remove the keys The Power Take-Off (PTO) must be disengaged and drum physically isolated and locked off to prevent any drum rotation - 6.
-X I will not Use loading hopper for access if other hatches are available - 7. ✓ I will Use a camera to determine any build up if available on site.
-If no camera is available to assess any build up within the drum, remove one inspection hatch and complete a thorough visual inspection - 8.
-X I will not Access the drum if there is build up - 9.
-V I will Use quick release hatch (strongly recommended). - 10. ✓ I will Open quick release hatch and install the two dedicated handrails into their side position - 11.
-V I will Complete an Inspection of the drum via the side hatch platform fitted to the side of the mixer vehicle with three points of contact maintained at all times - 12.
-X I will not Access the drum if the inspection does not determine a clean out.
+If more than one person is working on the drum, a key box should be used. - 6. ✓ I will Switch off the Truckmixer, apply the handbrake remove the keys The Power Take-Off (PTO) must be disengaged and drum physically isolated and locked off to prevent any drum rotation - 7.
+VI will Use a camera to determine any build up if available on site.
+If no camera is available to assess any build up within the drum, remove one inspection hatch and complete a thorough visual inspection - 8. 🗸 I will Use quick release hatch (strongly recommended). - 9.
+V I will Open quick release hatch and install the two dedicated handrails into their side position - 10. ✓ I will Complete an Inspection of the drum via the side hatch platform fitted to the side of the mixer vehicle with three points of contact maintained at all times - 11.
+X I will not Access the drum if there is build up - 12.
+X I will not Use loading hopper for access if other hatches are available - 12.
+X I will not Access the drum if the inspection does not determine a clean out